Jeff Price joined Beasley Allen’s Toxic Torts Section in November 2012 handling claims related to the devastating BP Oil Spill.

 As part of the firm’s opioid litigation team, Jeff is currently assisting local governments in Alabama, Georgia and Tennessee in addressing harms posed by the nation’s opioid epidemic.
-The team also represents the State of Alabama in its opioid lawsuit against Purdue Pharmaceuticals.
+The team also represents the State of Alabama in its opioid lawsuit against Purdue Pharmaceuticals, Endo Pharmaceuticals, and McKesson Corporation and the State of Georgia in its pending lawsuit against opioid manufacturers and wholesale drug distributors.
 The opioid lawsuits contend the opioid crisis, which has reached epidemic proportions, was created by the pharmaceutical industry.
 Drug companies flooded the health care system with the highly addictive drugs and their deceptive marketing practices misled the public about the drugs’ safety and effectiveness.
 Responding to the opioid crisis has required local and state governments to sustain economic damages and to continue to bear a significant financial burden.

-Jeff also handles Telephone Consumer Protection Act cases and cases involving nursing home abuse and neglect.
+Jeff also handles nursing home abuse and neglect cases.

 Awards and Honors